ryan-hill/course-in-a-box/modules/vector data/_posts/2003-01-01-spatial-objects-2.md

 - Read and write shapefiles.
 - Simplify spatial layers with complex geometries.
 - Calculate geometry metrics such as area of polygons or lengths of lines.
-- Clip one polygon feature based on another polygon feature.
+- Clip one vector feature based on a polygon feature.

 ### Reading and writing external data